Ukrainian American Archives and Museum of Detroit

-The Ukrainian American Archives and Museum of Detroit, founded 1958, is a museum focused on Ukrainian immigration to the Detroit area, and Ukrainian culture, art, and contributions to the United States.
-The collections include Ukrainian art, crafts, musical instruments, textiles and photographs.
-The archive holdings relate to Ukrainian immigration and the library contains 20,000 books.
-Classes are given in English as a second language and Ukrainian folk arts and embroidery.
+The museum collections include Ukrainian art, crafts, musical instruments, textiles and photographs.
+The archive holdings relate to Ukrainian immigration and the library contains 30,000 books.
+Classes are given in Ukrainian folk arts and embroidery, and the museum has hosted "fairly significant exhibits in the past, including ones on ritual cloth, headdresses and decorated Easter eggs.
+They have also hosted a youth symposium.